 Location: Derwentwater, Brassenthwaite Lake

-Much harder to spot is the Otter, especially as they are semiaquatic and can slink off into the water at a moment’s notice.
+Much harder wildlife to spot is the Otter, especially as they are semiaquatic and can slink off into the water at a moment’s notice.
 But when you do catch them in their natural habitat, the sight can be quite mesmerising, as they pop out of the water for a sniff of the crisp air.

-The National Trust recommend a spot called Surprise View, which overlooks both Derwentwater and Brassenthwaite Lake.
+The National Trust recommends a spot called Surprise View, which overlooks both Derwentwater and Brassenthwaite Lake.
 This is certainly wise as you would have to view Otters from a distance to not startle them, but you may need binoculars to get a clear view.

 To see all of these astounding animals with your own eyes, make sure you check our touring availability and book in today at Skelwith Fold.